This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Patrick insists he’s innocent, that this is nothing but a blackmail attempt.
 Still, Erica knows things about Patrick–things that make Stephanie begin to question her husband.
 Stephanie isn’t sure what, or who, to believe.
 As Stephanie’s trust in Patrick begins to falter, Patrick stands to lose everything.
 Is Patrick telling the truth–is Erica the persuasive liar Patrick says she is?
 Or has Stephanie made a terrible mistake?

 How will it end?

 Stephanie and Patrick are a married couple struggling with being new parents.
 A woman from Patrick’s past appears, and starts raising questions about the death of Patrick’s first wife.
 Patrick fears the questioning will raise doubts about him and destroy his family and his career.
 Stephanie believes Patrick when he says it was an accidental death, but she starts to suspect there is more to the story.

 Told using multiple points of view.
 There are a lot of characters, but the main characters are Stephanie, Patrick, and Erica.
 Erica is the woman from Patrick’s past.
 She says he killed his first wife.
 Patrick says it was a tragic accident.
 Stephanie believes her husband.
 In addition to these characters, there are several other characters and subplots.
 These include Niall (Patrick’s business partner), Nancy (Niall’s wife), Hanna (Stephanie and Patrick’s neighbor), and Cheryl (mother of Devin).
 There are connections between the different people and events, but some things could have been left out.
 With so much going on, it did seem a little chaotic at times.

-A gripping domestic suspense with secrets, betrayals, and unlikable characters.
+The End of Her is a gripping domestic suspense with secrets, betrayals, and unlikable characters.
 Fast and fun read with plenty of twists.